RobinMalfait/spreadsheet/README.md

 [Back to top](#functions)

-The year from the given date
+The year from the given date.

-- `date`: The date to extract the current year from
+- `date`: The date to extract the current year from.

 ```ts
 =YEAR(TODAY())